syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

     //Open the existing PowerPoint presentation with loaded stream. using (IPresentation pptxDoc = Presentation.Open(fileStreamInput))
     {
-        //Use a sets of default FallbackFont collection to IPresentation pptxDoc.FontSettings.FallbackFonts.InitializeDefault();
+        //Use a sets of default FallbackFont collection to IPresentation. pptxDoc.FontSettings.FallbackFonts.InitializeDefault();
-        // Customize a default fallback font name
+        // Customize a default fallback font name.
-        // Modify the Hebrew script default font name as "David" pptxDoc.FontSettings.FallbackFonts[5].FontNames = "David";
+        // Modify the Hebrew script default font name as "David". pptxDoc.FontSettings.FallbackFonts[5].FontNames = "David";
         //Create the MemoryStream to save the converted PDF. using (MemoryStream pdfStream = new MemoryStream())